kagron/irb/README.md

 This application was developed in the MVC Framework Ruby on Rails and is currently running on a CentOS server.
 Every line of code is commented ( we think ), and any resources we used are linked below.
 HTML, CSS, ad Jascript/jQuery were also used.
 Automation was done using the [Whenever](https://github.com/javan/whenever) gem which allows for using CronTab easily in Ruby syntax.
 We would run rake tasks on a daily basis located in the lib/task folder.
 Any diagrams/presentations/notes we have will be in the repository as well.

+A lot of our functionality came from gems.
+What and why we used it is in our Gemfile.

 ## Features